xironw/NBAproject/README.md

 -----------
 scatter plot for the players' height vs performance:

-The plots produced will be stored in a html format in your current directory named and By clicking and open the html files.

-for the scatter plot, you can drag in and out for different plots in the website, where there
+The plots produced will be stored in a html format in your current directory named scatterchart.html.for the scatter plot, you can drag in and out for different plots in the website, where there is a bottom on the top that you can download the produced diagram in different versions.

-Box plots for the players' height vs performance:
+box plot for players' age vs performance:
 The box plots produced will be stored in html format in your current directory named age_statistics.html, which can be opened in browser.
 The box plots are interactable as well, allowing users to zoom in or out and hover